Gulf States Dive and Rescue 2026 O: 504-362-5731 TEXT :504-382-1097

 Vehicle Settled, Cab Showing

 The most common call out for First Responders will be this scenario.
 In most cases the airway is patent and often the occupant self extricated.
 But knowing what to do if they are not is important.
 Learning about clear, concise communications to other responding units, what to anticipate during moving water situations and using multiple techniques to extricate occupants are important aspects of this type of rescue.
+We prefer to offer this portion of the class in moving water, but it is not a requirement for teams with swift water experience.

 Skills: PFD delivery and remote application.
 Talk, reach, wade, throw, helicopter, boat rescues.
 Static and moving water considerations.
 Shallow water search patterns.

-Recommended PPE: mask, snorkel, fins with or without Inflatable rescue swimmer vest
+Recommended PPE: mask, snorkel, fins with or without inflatable rescue swimmer vest

-Vehicle Settled, Cab Submerged, Shallow
+Vehicle Settled, Cab Observed at Shallow Depth

 Recommended PPE: Mask, snorkel, fins with or without Inflatable rescue swimmer vest,